lindenb/jvarkit/docs/Gff2KnownGene.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
-    --maxRecordsInRam
-      When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
-Increasing this number reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
-      Default: 50000
     -o, --output
       Output file.
 Optional .
 Default: stdout
-    --tmpDir
-      tmp working directory.
-Default: java.io.tmpDir
-      Default: []
-    -trid, --trid
-      Transcript identifiers in the GTF/GFF (column N°3) used to identify a transcript.Multiple separated by a semicolon
-      Default: transcript;mRNA;snRNA;tRNA;snoRNA
-    -verbose, --verbose
-      Be verbose, log messages
-      Default: false
     --version
       print version and exit